gbinal/dc-helicopters/_helicopters/8-medstar.md

 ### Viewing Tips

-It's very common to see these helicopters flying to and from the Washington Hospital Center, in particular to and from the Southeast.
+It's very common to see these helicopters flying to and from the Washington Hospital Center in the middle of the district.

 ### Notable Incidents